Guide to Belfast

 Belfast’s rich history is well documented at the many museums in the City.
 The place to start is the Titanic Belfast, crowned the world’s leading tourism attraction, the museum is dedicated to the infamous RMS Titanic where you will learn about Belfast, when it was the epicentre of ship building, and how the Titanic was construction and the story of its doomed maiden voyage.

 The Ulster Museum will give you an insight into how the city has evolved.
-In fact, if you want tolearn about the city's history and sometimes turbulent past take a Black Cab Tour to visit the political murals, memorials and the four mile-long Peace Line barriers that separated the Protestants and the Catholics.
+In fact, if you want to learn about the city's history and sometimes turbulent past take a Black Cab Tour to visit the political murals, memorials and the four mile-long Peace Line barriers that separated the Protestants and the Catholics.

 These days, visitors from all over the world write messages of peace on the barriers as a reminder of a more positive future.

-Cavehill, which is nicknamed Napoleon’s nose, is the place to head for a birds eye view of the city and on a good day you can see as far as the Isle of Man and Arthur's Seat in Edinburgh.
+Cavehill, which is nicknamed Napoleon’s nose, is the place to head for a birds eye view of the city day and night.
+On a good day you can see as far as the Isle of Man and Arthur's Seat in Edinburgh.
 The hill is also thought to be the inspiration for Jonathan Swift's Gulliver's Travels.
 Swift imagined that Cavehill resembled the shape of a sleeping giant safeguarding the city.

 What and where to eat